greenm01/vb4x/docs/ec4x_specs.md

 Feel free to create your own ships and races for asymmetrical warfare or narrative purposes.

-### 2\.3.2 Merchant Marine Ships
+### 2\.3.2 Spacelift Command

+The Spacelift Command provides commerce and transportation services in support of the House's expansion efforts.
+Assets are owned by the House and commanded by senior Space Force officers.
+Units are crewed and operated by the civilian Merchant Marine.

-The Merchant marine fleet comprises civilian crewed ships that provide commerce and transport services for the House.
-They have no weapons technology or defense, and are easily captured or destroyed by enemy combat ships.
-Guard them wisely with military escorts.
+Spacelift assets have no offensive weapons capability, and un-escorted units are easily captured or destroyed by rival forces.

-Merchant Marine attributes are listed in Section 9.
+Spacelift Command attributes are listed in Section 9.

+#### 2.3.2.1 Spaceports

+Spaceports are large ground based facilities that launch heavy-lift ships and equipment into orbit.
+They require two months (two turns) to build and have five docks available for planetside ship construction.

+#### 2.3.2.2 Shipyards

+Shipyards are gateways to the stars.
+They are large bases constructed in orbit and require a spaceport to build over a period of three months (three turns).

+The majority of ship construction and repair will occur at these important facilities.

+Shipyards are equipped with 10 docks for construction and repair, and are fixed in orbit.

-#### 2.3.2.1 Environmental Transformation And Colonization (ETAC)
+#### 2.3.2.3 Environmental Transformation And Colonization (ETAC)

-ETACs are used to terraform and colonize uninhabited planets.
-After use they are scrapped and used by the colony to continue the terraforming process.
-They have a Carry Limit (CL) of one Population Transfer Unit (PTU) and must be pre-loaded with colonists.
+ETACs plant a seed by establishing colonies on uninhabited planets.
+After use they are scrapped and used by the colony to begin the long terraforming process.
+They have a Carry Limit (CL) of one Population Transfer Unit (PTU) and must be loaded with colonists.

-#### 2.3.2.2 Traders

-Traders earn SATs by trading between colonies within the House or with trade partners.
-They must have an uncontested path back across jump lanes to a House colony in order facilitate merchant activity and earn.
-Systems may only have one operational trader assigned per House.

-#### 2.3.2.3 Starliners & Troop Transports
+#### 2.3.2.4 Troop Transports

-Starliners are massive ships that ferry Pilgrims between existing colonies.
-Passengers travel in stasis to optimize space, along with their associated life support equipment, factories, and supplies to make them economically productive at the new destination.
-They have a Carry Limit (CL) of 100 PTU.

 Troop Transports are specialized ships that taxi Space Marine divisions between solar systems, along with their required combat gear, armored vehicles, and ammunition.
 They have a CL of one MM.